WeatherLab/fsodoc/source/concepts/structure.rst

 docs
 ----
-This directory holds the CodeIgniter documentation.
-The ``user_guide`` subfolder contains a local copy of the User Guide, and the ``api_docs`` subfolder contains a local copy of the CodeIgniter components API reference.
+This directory holds the FSO documentation.
+The ``user_guide`` subfolder contains a local copy of the User Guide, and the ``api_docs`` subfolder contains a local copy of the FSO components API reference.

 Modifying Directory Locations
 -----------------------------